Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Abstract

 \section{Abstract}

-Iron-sulfur clusters (ISCs) play a wide variety of roles in biochemical processes that are common to all domains of life on earth.
+Iron-sulfur clusters conduct a wide variety of biochemical reactions that are conserved across all domains of life.
 The hyperfine structure of reactive ligands of these clusters can be studied experimentally and theoretically by means of hyperfine spectroscopy, which can reveal catalytic intermediates in these biochemical processes.
 Their theoretical prediction, however, requires either advanced methods that describe strongly correlated systems, or Hamiltonian modeling based on symmetry-broken electronic structure methods.
-This work shows how the addition of electron-transfer interactions to the Heisenberg-Dirac-van Vleck Hamiltonian model leads to the quantitative explanation of hyperfine coupling constants at active organic ligand sites.
-Comparison with experimentally available results confirms our extended approach has the potential to be used in calculations aimed at describing cutting-edge systems.
+This work shows that the addition of electron-transfer interactions to the Heisenberg-Dirac-van Vleck Hamiltonian model leads to the quantitative explanation of hyperfine coupling constants at active organic ligand sites.
+Comparison with experimentally available results confirms our extended approach can be used in calculations aimed at describing cutting-edge systems.